The Psychology of Cyberspace by John Suler, Ph.D. - Online Continuing Education Articles | |

 - Computers have (in some respects) a superior memory than humans and may be better at detecting patterns of ideas and issues that surface in the dialogue with a client.
 They might even be capable of detecting changes in voice and body language, as they definitely are capable of detecting psychophysiological changes, such as heart rate, skin conductance, and blood pressure - biological cues that therapists usually cannot detect.

-- Some clients will not feel comfortable or expressive with a non-human relationship.
+Cons: - Computer programs don't reason or learn nearly as well as humans, and therefore may be very limited in their ability to adapt to changing or new psychotherapeutic situations. - Some clients will not feel comfortable or expressive with a non-human relationship.
 Some say that "it's the relationship that heals" in psychotherapy.
 Can a relationship be formed with a machine?

 - Programs have no feelings or countertransference reactions, which can be valuable tools in assessing and treating clients.